 There are many printers in labs on campus where students have access to print, for a fee.
 Some can even be printed to from your residence hall.
 However, if you choose to bring your own printer to campus, be aware that Eastern's wireless and residence hall network does not support personal printers.
 If you bring your own printer, be sure that it can be plugged into your desktop or laptop via USB or other compatible printer cable.

 Eastern's wireless network is capable of recognizing a variety of mobile devices and their corresponding operating system.
 Use the information below to help ensure your mobile device will work on Eastern's wireless.

 - iPod touch

 - Windows Phone 7

 - Surface Pro

 - Chrome OS devices

-Presently, four departments on campus require the use of laptops for classroom use.
-Communication Disorder Sciences (CDS) requires the purchase of a Windows laptop or tablet PC, and the Journalism and Art Departments require students to have a Macintosh laptop.
+Presently, some departments on campus require the use of laptops in classrooms.
 Please contact your individual class program to learn about any requirements or recommendations your program may have: